FriskTheFallenHuman/D3ModdingKit/.github/README.md

 - The Dark Mod / Hardcorps
   - Re-implemented water system
 - IcedTech3:
-  - Removed legacy lighttris generation code.
   - Deprecated legacy async thread.
   - Fixed a bug were DoomEdit would have slow performance.
   - IceTech3: Fixed Particle Editor crashing when creating a new particle.
   - Fixed Multiplayer Not working after Async Removal.
+  - Improved Multiplayer experience by merging some feedback code.
   - Moved sound async to a separate thread.
   - Added OBJ support.
   - Moved AASfile to libs to match QuakeWars.